kierdavis/avr/README.md

 The maximum unthrottled clock rate approaches 35 MHz on my 2.3 GHz Intel i7 processor.
-Real AVR microprocessors range from 1 to 20 MHz, so this software can theoretically simulate an mid-range AVR processor twice as quickly as the physical implementation.
+Real AVR microprocessors range from 1 to 20 MHz, so this software can in theory simulate an mid-range AVR processor almost twice as quickly as the physical implementation.

 ## Packages